apache/incubator-kie-drools/drools-traits/README.md

 When I moved the classes between modules I tried to keep the source code identical except for changing the package (as described in the Packages section) and to rename the class with the `-Impl` suffix, keeping the interface in the original module, i.e.

-`org.drools.core.factmodel.traits.TraitFactory` was transformed into an interface with just one method, and it was created a `org.drools.traits.core.factmodel.traits.TraitFactoryImpl` inside the `drools-traits` module. https://github.com/kiegroup/drools/pull/2887/files#diff-08cd5643f232535394581edeab619a00
+`org.drools.core.factmodel.traits.TraitFactory` was transformed into an interface with just one method, and it was created a `org.drools.traits.core.factmodel.TraitFactoryImpl` inside the `drools-traits` module. https://github.com/kiegroup/drools/pull/2887/files#diff-08cd5643f232535394581edeab619a00

 Take a look at another example such as `TraitRegistry` https://github.com/kiegroup/drools/pull/2887/files#diff-6a70e4d76093ef8e591283577874b074R7